Fire Chief Stephen Charles

 Prior to entering the fire service, Chief Charles experienced a successful 10 year tenure as a law enforcement officer in California and Colorado.
 He served as a patrol officer for 5 ½ years and a criminal investigator for 4 ½ years specializing in crimes against persons.
 He served on the Larimer County Special Weapons and Tactical team for 4 ½ years.

-Chief Charles has an extensive instructor background.
+Chief Charles has an extensive background as an instructor.
 In 1984 he received instructor certification in “Criminal Investigation” through the Board on Peace Officer Standards and Training, State of Colorado.
 In 1990, he became an instructor with Volunteer Fireman’s Insurance Services in risk management education.
 He became an adjunct instructor for Aims Community College within the Fire Science degree program in 1992.
 In 2004, he became an instructor with the Community Policing Institute / Louisiana State University instructing three terrorism and weapons of mass destruction courses to emergency service responders throughout Colorado.
 For the past 13 years he has instructed National Incident Management System (NIMS) and Incident Command System (ICS) courses for the Urban Area Security Initiative, Division of Fire Prevention and Control, The BlueCell, Inc and Department of Homeland Security in Colorado, Wyoming, Nebraska, Kansas, Montana and South Dakota.
 He currently holds a “Colorado State Board for Community Colleges and Occupation Education Credential for Career and Technical Education” certification.

 Additionally, Chief Charles consults through the Georgia based company National Fire Services Office preparing fire departments for their audit by the Insurance Services Office.
 He has assisted fire departments in lowering their Insurance Services Office, Public Protection Classification in Colorado, Kansas, Montana and Texas.